“I live on good soup, not on fine words.”

 - Add more water to the pot (4-6 cups) and add the sliced carrots and bring to a simmer.

 - When carrots are almost tender, add the frozen peas or broccoli, and simmer another 2 minutes.

-AIP Note: Although fresh peas and green beans are technically legumes, they don’t usually cause the digestive problems of the dried varieties.
-However, the Paleo Approach recommends avoiding them for the first 30 days as a precaution and then reintroducing.
-If this applies to you, use the broccoli substitution offered in the recipe, or another one of your favorite vegetables.
+- AIP Note: Although fresh peas and green beans are technically legumes, they don’t usually cause the digestive problems of the dried varieties.
+However, as a precaution they are removed during the elimination phase of the paleo autoimmune protocol.
+After that, they are considered a stage 1 reintroduction (one of the first foods you can try reintroducing).
+If you are in the elimination phase, use the broccoli substitution offered in the recipe, or another one of your favorite AIP-friendly vegetables.